batteries-included/batteries-included/static/src/content/doc/single-node.md

 ---

-Modern development cycles should allow users to move between local and production as seamlessly as possible.
+Modern development cycles should allow users to move between local and production workflows as seamlessly as possible.
 Batteries Included makes this possible by providing a consistent toolset that works across environments—from your laptop all the way up to enterprise production.

 ## The Development Journey